laravel/docs/eloquent.md

 Occasionally, you may need to update an existing model or create a new model if no matching model exists.
 Like the `firstOrCreate` method, the `updateOrCreate` method persists the model, so there's no need to manually call the `save` method.

 In the example below, if a flight exists with a `departure` location of `Oakland` and a `destination` location of `San Diego`, its `price` and `discounted` columns will be updated.
-If no such flight exists, a new flight will be created which has the attributes resulting from merging the first argument array with the second argument array:
+If no such flight exists, a new flight will be filled with the attributes resulting from merging the first argument array with the second argument array:

     $flight = Flight::updateOrCreate(
         ['departure' => 'Oakland', 'destination' => 'San Diego'],